allisonburtch/Critical-Theory-of-Technology/syllabus.md

 My goal is to combine some of the rather rigorous philosophical texts with short stories and essays

+Critical Theory of Technology
+What was the goal?
+No More Utopias
+- Ursula K. Le Guin
+Communicative Capitalism
+- Jodi Dean
+- Foucault
+-
+Smart Cities and the #IoT
+- Bruce Sterling
+Politics and Riots
+- Badiou
+- Jodi Dean

 ## Expectations and Structure